March Madness Lingo And Terminology

-Cinderella: A “Cinderella” team is one that is not expected to advance very far in the tournament but exceeds expectations and makes a significant run at the championship.
+Cinderella: A team that is not expected to advance very far in the tournament but exceeds expectations and makes a significant run at the championship.

 Final Four: The second to last round of the tournament, where only four teams remain competing, and the winners advance to the national championship.

-First four out: The top four teams that are not selected to compete in the tournament.
+First Four Out: The top four teams that are not selected to compete in March Madness.
 Instead, these teams are usually placed in the top four seeds to compete in the NIT Championship tournament.

 Going Dancing: Oftentimes, when teams are selected to compete in the tournament, they exclaim, “we’re going dancing!”
 This is a reference to March Madness’ nickname, “The Big Dance.”

-Last four in: The last four teams selected by the committee to compete in the NCAA basketball tournament.
+Last four in: The last four teams selected by the committee to compete in the NCAA Division I basketball tournament.

 March Madness: The NCAA Division I men’s basketball tournament that takes place in March and April every year.
 The term was not associated with the tournament until 1982.

-NET Ranking: NET rankings is a relatively new system that the NCAA selection committee uses to aid them in determining which teams should make the tournament.
+NET Ranking: a relatively new system that the NCAA selection committee uses to aid them in determining which teams should make the tournament.
 This ranking system uses advanced metrics along with a “Quadrant” system to rank every Division I team.

 One and Done: A term often used to refer to the nature of the NCAA tournament, where one loss results in a team being eliminated from the tournament.